-Our neck, or cervical spine, begins at the base of the skull and contains seven small vertebrae.
-Incredibly, the cervical spine supports the full weight of your head, which is on average about 12 pounds.
+Your neck, or cervical spine, begins at the base of the skull and contains seven small vertebrae.
+Incredibly, the cervical spine supports the full weight of your head, which is about 12 pounds.
 While the cervical spine can move your head in nearly every direction, this flexibility makes the neck very susceptible to pain and injury.

 • Injury and accidents: A sudden forced movement of the head or neck in any direction and the resulting “rebound” in the opposite direction is known as whiplash.
 The sudden “whipping” motion injures the surrounding and supporting tissues of the neck and head.
 Muscles react by tightening and contracting, creating muscle fatigue, which can result in pain and stiffness.
-Severe whiplash can also be associated with injury to the intervertebral joints, discs, ligaments, muscles, and nerve roots.
 Car accidents are the most common cause of whiplash.

 • Osteoarthritis, a common joint disorder, causes progressive deterioration of cartilage.
 The body reacts by forming bone spurs that affect joint motion.